cast-org/figuration/docs/components/lists.md

 ### Rule Color

-List items are defined with `border-color: inherit;`,  allowing for easy recoloring of the borders for divided and ruled lists by setting the `border-color` on the `.list` itself.
+Divided and Ruled list items are defined with `border-{side}-color: inherit;`, allowing for easy recoloring of the borders by setting the `border-color` on the `.list` itself.
 Setting a `border-color` on a `.list-item` will only update the border color for that specific list item.

 {% example html %}
 <ul class="list list-spaced list-ruled border-primary">